buckheroux/lib_oauth/README.markdown

 - URL: Protected resource from the provider to be signed

 ###Return
-- Reponse: The reponse of the provider from the request
+- Response: The reponse of the provider from the request

 ##Examples
 ###Full Oauth Handshake